YuchenGe-AM/programs-of-numerical-analysis-by-Burden/README.md

 # Programs_of_Numerical_Analysis_by_Burden
- Implementing some programmes on Numerical Analysis by Burden
+ I Implemented some programmes on Numerical Analysis by Burden.